'Economic circumstances have changed': Manitoba unions call on NDP to reverse provincial tax cuts to fulfill election promises

 During the election, Premier Wab Kinew pledged to balance the budget during the NDP’s first term and not raise Manitoba’s PST, and has also promised to keep the tax cuts introduced in the previous budget created by the Progressive Conservative Party.

+"We're concerned about all tax cuts robbing the governmnent of revenue right now when we know there's pressing problems," said Molly McCracken, director of the Manitoba office for the Canadian Centre for Policy Alternatives.

+"Being the premier, being the government in charge, means looking at the priorities and making sure you have the means and resources to do so," said Kevin Rebeck, president of the MFL.

-The letter comes after the government revealed last week that the province’s deficit is $1.6 billion, up from $363 million projected in the 2023 budget.
+The government revealed last week that the province’s deficit is $1.6 billion, up from $363 million projected in the 2023 budget.

 “The December 2023 $1.6 billion deficit projection makes it clear that the previous government’s fiscal framework was unsustainable and should not be committed to, moving forward,” the letter reads.
 “Any realistic path forward that honours your election commitments entails exploring means of shoring up revenue.
 It also means extending your timeline to return the budget to balance given the shockingly high deficit and deep cuts inflicted on public services in Manitoba."